Monday, 27 June 2011

 At the sports field we turned sharp right and came to the main road.
 Coise was a line of pretty cottages, a squat church and little else.

 At this point we deviated from the GRP, as we had seen a better route on the map – a tiny road going straight up the slope instead of around it.
-It was about as wide as a footpath, but tarred, and completely devoid of traffic, so we had a pleasant climb, with the view expanding around us at every step.
+It was about as wide as a footpath, but tarred, and completely free of traffic, so we had a pleasant climb, with the view expanding around us at every step.

 We could look back, not only on Coise, but on Saint-Symphorien-sur-Coise with its great church, and even Pomeys.